 "They're not smashing the pastures like they used to.
-Particularly the new pastures sown in the Autumn.
+Particularly the new pastures sown in the autumn.
 They're not eating them to the ground now.
 There's a really good residual left.
 So the shed is giving us the tool to manage the wet times really effectively."

-The shed will help to eliminate pugging in paddocks and along laneways in Winter and enable 10ha to go back into production.
+The shed will help to eliminate pugging in paddocks and along laneways in winter and enable 10ha to go back into production which was usually lost pasture due to calving cows/springers needing area in the wet winters.
+Now every hectare of the farm remains productive year round.

-"I can see the shed being an amazing tool for us to manipulate the persistence of our pastures."
+"I can see the shed being an amazing tool for us to manipulate the persistence of our pastures," Stuart says.

 So far, a comfortable, clean, dry bedding surface is being maintained for cows to lie on.
 Daily herd production is 3,000L higher than at the same time last year and the bulk somatic cell count is sitting between 80,000 and 120,000 cells/ml.